armchair-traveller/fm-template/README.md

 ## Tech

-- Using snowpack without a router.
+- Note: Using snowpack without a router.
 Creating additional pages will require copy+pasting quite a bit...
 Luckily, most challenges do not require additional pages.
+- No app framework used.
+Plans to switch to Svelte Kit on release.